 Guidelines for Diving in Indonesia

-To dive with a dive buddy you must be a PADI Open Water diver or equivalent and be able to complete each dive with your buddy or following your guide.
-If you are an Open Water Diver when joining our Indonesian itineraries we will ask you to complete the Advanced Open Water course on board.
+To dive with a dive buddy, you must be a PADI Open Water diver or equivalent and be able to complete each dive with your buddy or following your guide.
+On some dives the recommended depth is below 18m therefore advanced or Deep Diver training is advised.
+If you are an Open Water Diver when joining our Indonesian itineraries, we recommend having advanced experience or taking your PADI Advanced Open Water course on board to maximise your enjoyment from the trip.

 To help gain experience and confidence, it is possible to complete the Advanced Open Water Course and Nitrox whilst on your trip.
 Click here for the price list.